Hello students and parents,

 There are some things you can bring or start taking in advance, as an option.
 People have used and appreciated the items below in the past.
 Feel free to bring:

 If you are someone who may menstruate on course, ensure that you have enough materials for three months of travel.
-While you can purchase sanitary pads and tampons in Nepal, they likely differ from those you are used to, so it is best to bring a big supply.
+While you can purchase sanitary pads and tampons in country, they likely differ from those you are used to, so it is best to bring a big supply.
 In addition, there are options that can reduce and eliminate waste.
 The Diva Cup and the Mooncup are great options, as are reusable sanitary pads.
-Past students have found that using Diva and Mooncups are easy to manage in Nepal, and are a great way to help feel more in control of our personal health and hygiene, and reduce the waste we are leaving behind.
-A possible downside is that sometimes while trekking, it may be a little challenging to find clean or boiling water to sanitize the cups.
-However, there will be certain times, like during rural home-stays or on trek, when disposing of menstrual waste can also be challenging and may require carrying used pads or tampons for up to a few weeks, so bringing reusable items may be logistically easier as well.
+Past students have found that using Diva and Mooncups are easy to manage abroad, and are a great way to help feel more in control of our personal health and hygiene, and reduce the waste we are leaving behind.
+A possible downside is that sometimes it may be a little challenging to find clean or boiling water to sanitize the cups.
+However, there will be certain times, like during rural home-stays, when disposing of menstrual waste can also be challenging and may require carrying used pads or tampons for up to a few weeks, so bringing reusable items may be logistically easier as well.

 Here’s to health,